 Which node version is supported?

 The Sumo Logic app has been tested on v0.10.40, the oldest supported version.
-The latest available version in Azure is v8.9.4.
+The latest available version in Azure for Azure Monitor is v8.9.4 and for Azure Blob Storage is v18.12.1.
 For information on how to change a node version, see the Azure Changing node version support article.

 What happens if the template is re-deployed?
 Are the resources recreated?
 Is there any data loss?